juvu/DayTrade-SwingTrade/HowToDayTrade.md

 - Retail trader are attracted to news, and sometimes extreme highs/lows
 - Stocks in play with high volume & high relative volume, and with low float.

-*Multiday Momentum*
+*Multi Day Momentum*
 - Stocks with high momentum can carry over to the next day
 - Stay away from insider days(highs and lows within previous day's range)
 - Trade when the stock price makes a fresh breakout from previous high

 ### Chapter 4 Candlesticks:
 - Use 1m, 5m, daily chart.
 We use daily charts even for intraday trade see daily support/resistance.
-- A doji following a series of same colored candlesticks can indicate indicision/reversal
+- A doji following a series of same colored candlesticks can indicate indecision/reversal
 - A strong uptrend following a hammer with a very long top wick can signal a potential reversal
 - A strong downtrend following a shooting star with a long bottom wick can signal a potential reversal
 - Want to hold for a long green candle, not after a long green candle